 New Hampshire National Parks

-National Parks in New Hampshire include both a National Historic Site and a National Scenic Trail.
+National Park Service sites in New Hampshire include both a National Historic Site and a National Scenic Trail.
 There are also amazing state parks and forest service lands to explore.

 Appalachian National Scenic Trail

-The Appalachian Trail travels 161 miles across New Hampshire.
-One cool thing is the trail in New Hampshire follows more miles above the treeline than any other state.
+The Appalachian Trail travels 161 miles across New Hampshire and is the longest trail in the eastern U.S. One cool thing is the trail in New Hampshire follows more miles above the treeline than any other state.
 This means you can expect epic views but also severe weather some days.

 Elevation ranges from 400 feet to 6,288 feet!
 This portion of the trail includes incredibly steep inclines and exposed areas.
 If you plan to hike through the White Mountains you will need to check for current regulations and rules.